mongodb/mongo-hadoop/examples/README.md

 ### Problem

+This sample can be run from the root directory with `./gradlew enronEmails`.
+This will generate the data necessary for this example.
 This example will deal with a basic example that does a "join" across two different collections, and will demonstrate using `MongoUpdateWritable` which lets you do complex updates when writing output records (instead of simple inserts).

 Assume we have a collection called `devices`, each document contains the description of a sensor which records a particular type of data, for example:

 ```javascript
 {